 Why the complexity?
-In order to take all of the disparative digital marketing tactics and orchestrate them into a comprehensive goal-fulfillment program, it requires multiple channels working in harmony.
-One-off, fragmented tactics likely won’t produce the same results because we know that today’s buyers require multiple touch points on multiple channels.
+Well, in order to take all of the different digital marketing tactics and orchestrate them into a comprehensive goal-fulfillment program, it requires multiple channels working in harmony.
+One-off, fragmented tactics likely won’t produce the same results, because we know that today’s buyers require multiple touch points on multiple channels.

-This can feel overwhelming, but we’ve outlined a process to help you put together an inbound marketing plan for your business, prioritize various aspects of your strategy, build your inbound marketing funnel, and focus your efforts on what generates the best results.
+This can feel overwhelming, but we’ve outlined a process which will help you put together an inbound marketing plan for your business, prioritize various aspects of your strategy, build your inbound marketing funnel, and focus your efforts on what generates the best results.

 I share this process with confidence because we use inbound marketing as our primary lead generation strategy here at LimeLight Marketing.
-Four months into our inbound program we experienced a 92% increase in organic website traffic and a spike in leads generated online.
+Four months into implementing our inbound marketing plan, we experienced a 92% increase in organic website traffic and a spike in leads generated online.
 This didn’t happen by chance or by dipping our toes in the inbound marketing waters.
-We used this proven inbound marketing methodology, committed to our strategy, executed our plan, and we are seeing the pay-off in terms of a growing inbound marketing funnel.
+We used this proven inbound marketing methodology, committed to our strategy, executed our plan, and we’re seeing the pay-off in terms of a growing inbound marketing funnel.

 Use this roadmap as a guide to your inbound marketing plan:

 1) Create Your Buyer Personas

 Buyer personas are fictional people who represent your ideal buyers.
 They are one of the most useful tools a company has when targeting potential buyers because they help you understand exactly who you are marketing to, what matters to them in relation to the problem you can solve, and how they will make decisions.

 Within your target market, there are likely several types of buyers.
 Yet these different buyers likely have different interests, priorities and goals.
 Taking time to define and understand your ideal buyers will help you create marketing content on topics that will resonate with them.